Shef-AIRE/aire-hugo-research-group/content/authors/douglas-steele/_index.md

 superuser: false

 # Role/position
-role: Clinical Professor and Professor of Neuroimaging at Dundee University, and Honorary Consultant Psychiatrist at the Department of Neurology, NHS Tayside
+role: Clinical Professor and Professor of Neuroimaging at University of Dundee, and Honorary Consultant Psychiatrist at the Department of Neurology, NHS Tayside

 # Organizations/Affiliations
 organizations: